State Farm disability insurance review 2020

 - Paper claims filing.
 You’ll have to download, complete and submit paper claims forms when filing claims.
 Most insurers offer online or telephonic claims filing to lessen the hassle once you’ve suffered a disability.

 - Lack of product info its website.
 State Farm doesn’t make it easy to find product info on its website, making it hard to compare your options online.
 If you want to know your options for benefit levels, waiting periods or which riders are available, you’ll have to speak to a rep directly.

 State Farm disability insurance reviews and complaints

-State Farm isn’t accredited with the Better Business Bureau, but it has an A+ rating for customer service and interaction.
-The BBB records 1,382 complaints over the past three years, and customers award State Farm 1 out of 5 stars.
+State Farm isn’t accredited with the Better Business Bureau, but it has an A rating for customer service and interaction, as of October 2020.
+The BBB records 1,358 complaints over the past three years, and customers award State Farm 1.36 out of 5 stars.
 But these complaints and reviews reflect the company as a whole, and not just its disability insurance department.

 State Farm’s financial strength

 Your insurance company’s financial strength is crucial because you might not make a claim for years to come.
 State Farm scores the highest possible rating from AM Best and Standard & Poor’s, and reported $673 million in income in 2019.
 This means it has the financial resources to pay out claims in the foreseeable future.

 As for customer satisfaction, the insurer topped the list of companies surveyed in J.D.
 Power’s latest life insurance study.

 |J.D.
 Power||5 out of 5 circles|